qgis/QGIS-Website/content/resources/reports/index.md

 ## Performance

-At the moment, two tools are living together to test and generate performance reports.
+At the moment, two tools are available to test and generate performance reports.

-The first one is [MS-Perfs](https://github.com/camptocamp/ms_perfs) which allows to compare QGIS Server with other map servers (like GeoServer or MapServer).
+The first one is [MS-Perfs](https://github.com/camptocamp/ms_perfs) which supports comparison of QGIS Server with other map servers (like GeoServer or MapServer).
 Reports are generated weekly and available [here](http://test.qgis.org/perf_test/ms_perf/).

-The second one is [Graffiti](https://github.com/pblottiere/graffiti), allowing to generate a performance report between several versions of QGIS Server and/or specific project options (parallel rendering effect, trust option, and so on).
-Reports are also generated daily and available [in](http://test.qgis.org/perf_test/graffiti/).
-Note that [QGIS-Server-PerfSuite](https://github.com/Oslandia/QGIS-Server-PerfSuite) project is the deployment infrastructure to run Graffiti in continuous integration.
+The second one is [Graffiti](https://github.com/pblottiere/graffiti), which supports comparing versions of QGIS Server and/or specific project options (parallel rendering, trust option, and so on).
+Reports are also generated daily, and are available [at](http://test.qgis.org/perf_test/graffiti/).
+Note that [QGIS-Server-PerfSuite](https://github.com/Oslandia/QGIS-Server-PerfSuite) provides the deployment infrastructure to run Graffiti in continuous integration.

 ## Security

-A global overview of our security can be found using [OpenSSF Scorecard report tool](https://securityscorecards.dev/viewer/?uri=github.com/qgis/QGIS).
+A global overview of our security can be found using the [OpenSSF Scorecard report tool](https://securityscorecards.dev/viewer/?uri=github.com/qgis/QGIS).

-This gives a rought overview of the best practices used in QGIS project.
+This gives a quick overview of the best practices used in QGIS project.
 Some practices are however not applicable to a desktop GUI, like Fuzz testing, or Pinned Dependencies.

-Security is a permanent process, see more on this topic on [our dedicated page](/resources/support/security/).
+Security is a permanent process, more details about our security approach are available on [our dedicated page](/resources/support/security/).

 {{< content-end >}}